3 Reasons Why Tuna Is Good For Bodybuilding (Plus, 1 Con)

 Ideal When On A Budget

-It also has the advantage of finding several tuna flavors, adding more variety to your meals.
-Make sure to opt for the water-packed tuna if you buy canned tuna since it is going to have fewer calories and a fewer fat content.
+Make sure to opt for the water-packed tuna if you buy canned tuna since it will have fewer calories and a lower fat content.

 High In Protein

-Tuna has 1,103 mg of omega-3 fatty acids.
-The minimum omega-3 intake is 250-500 mg daily.
-Thus, you get your recommended intake by just consuming 50 g of tuna.
-But don’t worry, you can consume up to 3 g of omega-3 without having any repercussions.
+Thus, you get your recommended intake by just consuming 50 grams (1.75 ounces) of tuna.
+But don’t worry because you can consume up to 3 grams of omega-3 without any worries.

 1 Con of Eating Tuna For Bodybuilding